Child protection

-Safeguards against
+Areas of focus

 Child labor

 Child labor is the practice of having children engage in economic activity on a part-time or full-time basis.
 The practice is harmful to their physical and mental development.
 It is considered to be a form of exploitation and is illegal in many countries.

 Due to economic reasons, especially in poor countries, children are forced to work in order to survive.
 Child labor often happens in difficult conditions, which are dangerous and impairable to the education of future citizens, and increase vulnerability to adults.
 It is hard to know exactly the age and number of children who are affected.
 At least 152 million children under five years of age worked in 2016, but the figure is underestimated because domestic labor is not counted.
 The actual statistics cannot be counted exactly due to the many cases of child labor going unseen.

+In an effort to prevent further exploitation commonly seen in the sphere of child labor, the US Department of Labor, under the Wage and Hour Division organization, has increasingly pushed for stronger policies that place limitations on how much and how often children ages 14–15 can work.
+Working in tandem with state and national governments, a number of NGOs have also contributed towards promoting policies that prevent the exploitation of children in the workplace.
+Other suggested strategies to combatting against the malpractices within child labor include extending already existing child security programs to incorporate other environmental factors such as contraction of diseases, socioeconomic status, and marginalization based on racial identity or immigration status.

 Endangerment

 Child endangerment is the act of placing a child in a situation that neglects their health or life.
 Child endangerment can cause many negative physical and mental effects.
 This can stem from abusive parental care, child neglect, and a multitude of other reasons.

+Ways to prevent incidents of child endangerment include primary parents or caregivers spending ample time with their children and seeking out appropriate resources to assist in understanding early childhood development.
+A number of states in the US have laws put in place to prevent child abuse or neglect, with the majority of them focusing on arrest sentences up to five years and fines ranging from $5,000-$15,000.